pouriyajamshidi/tcping/README.md

 ## Usage

-If you have decided to download the executables using the [aforementioned links](#download-the-executables-for) , go to the folder containing the file and extract it.
+If you have decided to download the executables using the [aforementioned links](#download-the-executables), go to the folder containing the file and extract it.
 Then, depending on your operating system, follow the instructions below:

 - [Linux and macOS](#on-linux-and-macos)
 - [Windows](#on-windows)